jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/templateCreationEdition/templateCreationEdition.rst

 1. Open template list
 2. Click the "New template" button
-3. Fill in template subject and description in "Template" tab of right side menu
+3. Fill in template subject and description in "Template" tab of right side menu (optional)
 4. Configure processing flow of the template.
 More info on this topic can be found :ref:`here <processing-flow>`
 5. Fill document with desired content and add new documents if needed
 6. Click the "Save" button to save template